 Most of the personal information we process is provided to us directly by you for one of the following reasons:

-- You contact us via one of our enquiry forms
+- You contact us via one of our online enquiry forms

-- You sign up to our mailing list
+- You sign up for our mailing list

 - You make an online booking

 We also receive personal information indirectly, from the following sources in the following scenarios:

 - Online forms you may have completed with external advertising partners

 Under the General Data Protection Regulation (GDPR), the lawful bases we rely on for processing this information are:

 - Your consent.
-You are able to remove your consent at any time.
-You can do this by contacting: firstname.lastname@example.org, 0121 663 6523 and or Suite 2A, Blackthorn House, St. Pauls Square, Birmingham, B3 1RL
+You can remove your consent at any time.
+You can do this by contacting: email@example.com, 0121 663 6523 and or Suite 2A, Blackthorn House, St. Pauls Square, Birmingham, B3 1RL

 - We have a contractual obligation.